How do you host an Assembly Day and what’s involved in getting started?

 How do you know the kits work?

-‘Disposable Delivery Kits’ are recommended by the World Health Organisation (WHO) as an essential tool for use by birth attendants when a delivery occurs at home, and particularly in emergency settings(2).
-There is evidence from around the world that kits prevent childbirth-related infections and also act to improve health outcomes for mothers and babies by removing barriers and supporting mothers to access health services.
-In many low-resource settings health facilities are not adequately equipped with clean supplies so kits can also be used to resource and improve the basic cleanliness of these environments.
-Our field partners also report back to us on a regular basis, describing the positive effect of kits on improving childbirth care in their distribution areas.
+‘Disposable Delivery Kits’ are recommended by the World Health Organisation (WHO) as an essential tool for use by birth attendants when a delivery occurs at home, particularly in emergency settings(2).
+There is international evidence to suggest that kits prevent childbirth-related infections and also act to improve health outcomes for mothers and babies by removing barriers and supporting mothers to access health services.
+In many low-resource settings health facilities are not adequately equipped with clean supplies, so kits can also be used to resource and improve the basic cleanliness of these environments.
+Our Field Partners also report back to us on a regular basis, describing the positive effect that kits have had on childbirth care in their distribution areas.

 Can I choose where my kits go?

 We send kits to organisations in high-need areas that have undergone an approval process to become a Field Partner.
 The majority of our kits are pre-allocated on an annual basis to these approved partners.
 Some kits are kept for responding to emergencies.
 Volunteers who participate in a Birthing Kit Assembly Day will receive an email from BKFA confirming the countries the kits were distributed to in the month of their Assembly Day.

 Distribution methods are relevant to the different target communities and include individual, community-based, and health facility-based strategies.
 Kits are therefore used by mothers and birth attendants during births at home and other community settings or health facilities.